 Frampton Cotterell to Winterbourne Down

-A 5.5 km circular walk in the countryside, starting in a village called Hill in South Gloucestershire.
+3.5 miles.
+A circular walk in the countryside, starting in a village called Hill in South Gloucestershire.
 A well-marked walk and easy to follow as it is part of the Forgotten Landscape routes.
 We enjoyed this walk, although it’s worth noting that there are cows on the route, often moved around the fields you will have to walk through.

 Bath Lansdown Circular